FutureProcessing/glpi-webhook/README.md

 1. Install and enable on the plugin list
 2. Visit top menu > Plugins > Webhook subscriptions; this will open the form
-3. Enter the name (any non-empty), enter the URL to receive data (make sure it can receive and respond), select TicketCreated, and check the Active box, then click Add
+3. Enter the name (any non-empty), enter the URL to receive data (make sure it can receive and respond), select the desired type of the event, and click Add
 4. You will be redirected to the list with an added position
-5. Create a Ticket (a name and some description will suffice); this will pull a record in the queue
+5. Trigger the event - depending on the chosen event type, this may require creating an event, solving the event, adding a followup, or adding or resolving an approval
-6. During the next minute-long cron cycle, the URL will receive a packet with ID, title, and description.
+6. During the next minute-long cron cycle, the URL will receive a packet with IDs and content.
 7. If the URL responded with a 2xx or 3xx status, the queue object will be removed; if the response was 4xx or 5xx, it will stay there with increased attempts count; if the reply was a `410 Gone`, the subscription will be deactivated.